Niagara Children’s Centre is hiring for:

 - Service coordination with family and other members of the child’s team

-- Supervision: The Occupational Therapist may be requested to supervise OTAs as part of his/her regular workload and in doing so, must adhere to the policies established in the COTO Standards for the Supervision of Support Personnel (2011).
+- Supervision: The Occupational Therapist may be requested to supervise OTAs as part of their regular workload and in doing so, must adhere to the policies established in the COTO Standards for the Supervision of Occupational Therapist Assistants (2018).
 OTs may also be requested to supervise students or volunteers.

 - Education: The Occupational Therapist is responsible for providing education to parents and the community; promotional activities on behalf of the Centre.
 Through conferences, lectures and other training the Occupational Therapist will keep current in new approaches and research, particularly if assigned to a specialized clinic with emerging and changing knowledge and technology.